Which Social Media Channels Should Your Business Be Using?

 - Don’t use Facebook to sell your products; use it to engage, entertain, and help your audience.

 - Facebook has started to "demote" posts from business pages in favor of those from family and friends, so to make sure your posts get in front of your audience, choose topics that are likely to get engagement and comments.

 - Include images or videos with your posts—Facebook posts with images see 2.3 times more engagement than those without.

 - Use video, both live and recorded, to get your audience’s attention.

 LinkedIn is by far the preferred social media channel for B2B marketers, and has twice the lead-generation power of Facebook or Twitter.
 Having a strong presence on LinkedIn can raise your company’s profile, build your professional network, and get the attention of potential customers, partners, and employees.
-(For more on using LinkedIn to market your busines, see our blog post (6 Must-Haves for Your LinkedIn Company Page.)
+(For more on using LinkedIn to market your business, see our blog post 6 Must-Haves for Your LinkedIn Company Page.)

 LinkedIn User Profile